hanykumar/Task-List-Privacy-Policy/README.md

-Task List Application is used to keep your tasks safe and secure.
-You can use this application for storing your data in different categories. e.g.
+The Task List Application ensures the safety and security of your tasks, providing a reliable platform for organizing your data across various categories, such as:
-- To do
+- To-do
 - Shopping List
 - Personal
 - Passwords
+- Work
 - Others

-The Data that we store from our users is
-- Email Id while registration process
-- Google Firebase handles your authentication with your email id and password.
-We do not store your password.
+During the registration process, we collect users' email IDs for identification purposes.
+Google Firebase manages authentication using the provided email ID and password.
+It's important to note that we do not store users' passwords.

-- Your Tasks are secured with encrypted title and encrypted content in google firebase database.
-- We don't share any of your data to anyone.
-- Any User can delete their account and data on this application itself anytime by going into settings tab.
-(*After deletion, there is no way to get your data back).
+Your task data is stored securely in the Google Firebase database, with both the title and content encrypted to enhance protection.
+We prioritize user privacy and do not share any data with third parties.

+For users who wish to discontinue using the application, there's a convenient account deletion feature accessible through the settings tab.
+It's crucial to be aware that once an account is deleted, data cannot be recovered.
+Your privacy and control over your information are our top priorities.